1757 - Austrian invasion of Silesia – The Prussians try to hold Northern Bohemia

 The campaign lasted from June to December 1757

-After his defeat in the Battle of Kolin, Frederick II of Prussia had to renounce to the invasion of Bohemia, to lift the Siege of Prague and to gradually retire into Northern Bohemia where he planned to "eat the country" before retiring to Lusatia or Silesia until mid or end of August.
+After his defeat in the Battle of Kolin, Frederick II of Prussia had to give up on the invasion of Bohemia, to lift the Siege of Prague and to gradually retire into Northern Bohemia where he planned to "eat the country" before retiring to Lusatia or Silesia until mid or end of August.

-After Daun's victory at Kolin]] on June 18, Daun and Prince Charles did not make their junction at Sworez (present-day Skvorec/CZ) near Prague before Sunday June 26.
-Furthermore, they made no attempt against the retreating Prussian armies, excepted sending out Loudon with of 4 grenadier coys, 2,000 Grenzer light troops (Karlstädter-Ottochaner, Karlstädter-Oguliner and Banal-Grenzinfanterieregiment nr.
+After Daun's victory at Kolin on June 18, Daun and Prince Charles did not make their junction at Sworez (present-day Skvorec/CZ) near Prague until Sunday June 26.
+Furthermore, they made no attempt against the retreating Prussian armies, except to send Loudon with 4 grenadier coys, 2,000 Grenzer light troops (Karlstädter-Ottochaner, Karlstädter-Oguliner and Banal-Grenzinfanterieregiment nr.
 2) and 600 men of Hadik Hussars on the Paskopol Highway (present-day Paškopole, a pass between the hills of Milešovka and Kletečná).

 On June ??, Loudon's Corps attacked a Prussian detachment of 2,000 men near Schischitz (present-day Žiželice/CZ).
 This detachment was trying to effect a junction with Keith at Welwarn (present-day Velvary/CZ).
-Loudon took 15 officers and 246 troopers as prisoner of war, several Prussians were killed and wounded.
+Loudon took 15 officers and 246 troopers as prisoner of war.
+Several Prussians were also killed and wounded.